brianvansteen/rfs-kda-snapshot/README.md

 The accelerator consists of the following components:

-1. Lambda function automates the Snapshot creation process via a CloudWatch EventBridge rule, an SNS Topic.
-It uses DynamoDB table to create an audit trail.
+1. Lambda function automates the Snapshot creation process being invoked by a CloudWatch EventBridge rule, and creating an SNS Topic.
+It uses a DynamoDB table to create an audit trail.

 2. A demo KDA application is created that allows you to test the Lambda function and Cloudwatch dashboards and alarms.
 To validate the application is creating Snapshots, we have implemented logging in the sample application when a Savepoint is created to make it easy to do a demo.